The Reflections will perform at VPAC in August

 Guest Writer

 The Venice Institute For Performing Arts will present The Reflections in “The Best of The Band Stand” Friday, Aug.
-9, 7 p.m. at Venice Performing Arts Center, 1 Indian Ave., Venice, Florida.
+9, at 7 p.m. at Venice Performing Arts Center, 1 Indian Ave., in Venice.

-The Reflections made history in 1964 with their song “Just Like Romeo and Juliet,” elbowing its way to Billboard’s #1 R&B and #6 Pop in an era when the British invasion was dominating both the charts and the airwaves.
+The Reflections made history in 1964 with their song “Just Like Romeo and Juliet,” elbowing its way to Billboard’s No. 1 R&B and No. 6 Pop in an era when the British invasion was dominating both the charts and the airwaves.

 Today, The Reflections are better than ever, performing their show entitled “The Best of Bandstand,” which takes their audience on a nostalgic stroll down memory lane.
 The show features the hits that they sang on their numerous appearances on American Bandstand, as well as the greatest hits of many other artists who appeared on the show over the years.